0ni0nrings/atlantis-aws-ec2-terraform/README.md

 ## Authors

-This module is managed by [Roy Ginting](https://github.com/ringanta/).
+This module is managed by [0ni0nrings](https://github.com/0ni0nrings/).

 ## License